ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ## data-item-requested Bitmap Registry

-IANA is requested to create a registry titled "TEEP data-item-requested Bits" within the TEEP registry.
+IANA is requested to create a registry titled "TEEP data-item-requested Bits" within the "Trusted Execution Environment Provisioning (TEEP) Protocol Parameters" registry group.
 The registry has the following format:

 | Bit | Name | Description | Reference |
 |-----|------|-------------|-----------|